Wondering which shot to get, when, and why? Find answers to those questions and more.

 How do the vaccines work?

-Conditions such as advanced HIV infection and some genetic disorders can compromise the immune system.
+Conditions such as advanced HIV infection and some genetic disorders can compromise, or weaken, the immune system.
 So can treatments including stem cell transplantation, some anti-cancer medicines, high-dose corticosteroids and immune-suppressing drugs used after organ transplantation.

-Check with your health care team to see whether you have moderate to severe immunosuppression and are a candidate for the additional Moderna or Pfizer dose shortly after your initial two-vaccination series.
-You should also continue other COVID-19 precautions including masking, distancing and frequent handwashing to avoid the disease, and be sure people close to you are vaccinated whenever possible.
+Your health care team can guide you on whether you have a weakened immune system and should receive additional vaccinations.
+Also, continue other COVID-19 precautions including masking, distancing and frequent handwashing, and be sure people close to you are vaccinated whenever possible.

-If you're getting a third vaccine dose, don't forget to take your original CDC COVID-19 Vaccination Record Card.
-As with the original shot series, the boosters are free to all patients.
+If you're getting additional vaccine doses, don't forget to take your original CDC COVID-19 Vaccination Record Card.
+As with the original vaccination series, additional shots are free to all people in the U.S.

 What is “emergency use authorization”?
 How does it differ from FDA "approval"?